Rian-Carter/anagramCodeReview/README.md

 * Clone this project using $ git clone https://github.com/Rian-Carter/anagramCodeReview.git
 * Open in a text editor (VS Code)
 * Open your terminal
-* Run command 'bundle'
+* In the terminal run command 'bundle'
-* Run command 'rspec' to see tests passing
+* In the terminal run command 'rspec' to see tests passing
-* Run command 'ruby anagram_script.rb" to be able to enter input and get results
+* In the terminal run command 'ruby anagram_script.rb" to be able to enter input and get results

 ## Known Bugs